WorkWorkInfoInfoLearnLearnGet Into TouchGet Into Touch

 Rejected

-Analytics dashboard with charts that needed a training session to read.
+A charts dashboard that needed training to read.

 Mero Pharmacy Manager home screen with weekly NPR totals, services grid, and bottom navigation